 - The milk may slightly seperate as it stores in the fridge, which is completely normal.
 Just give it a shake up and it will be fine

-- As a replacement for regular milk in any recipe
+Nut milk can be used as a replacement for regular milk in any recipe.

-- It is great in smoothies.
-Check out our smoothie recipe (Coming soon)
+It is excellent to add in smoothies.
+Check out our chocolate fat bomb smoothie

 We hope you found this helpful.
-Check out our other ‘How to’ posts for step by step guides on making zucchini noodles, baking bacon, salami crackers and more.
+Check out our other ‘How to’ posts for more step by step guides.

 - How to: Cold Brew Coffee